 FAQ

 How is n8n different from Zapier or Make for agency work? n8n is self-hosted, which eliminates per-task pricing at scale.
 For agencies running high-volume client workflows, the cost structure is lower and more predictable than SaaS tools.
 It also handles more complex logic and custom integrations than Zapier.
-The tradeoff is more technical setup – which is the agency’s value-add.
+The tradeoff is more technical setup, which is why maintenance ownership matters.